 Furthermore, proper execution of rudder commands should not be limited to cadets or ratings.
 Deck Officers too must know them very well.

 This is vital in punctually identifying helmsman mistakes or even that of pilots that may lead to accidents.

 The International Maritime Organization (IMO) standardized wheel orders which is recommended in the industry.
 What we use today can be found in the book Standard Marine Communication Phrases (SMCP).

 The phrases used in commanding rudder angles are the same throughout the industry.

-Once you learn them on one ship, you can apply them unto your next vessel.
+Once you learn them on one ship, you can apply them to your next vessel.
 Mastering them today means mastering them forever.

-I will interchangeably use steering wheel and rudder henceforth.
+I will interchangeably use the steering wheel and rudder henceforth.

 These three orders are one and the same.
-It means that the rudder to be held in the fore and aft position.
+It means that the rudder is to be held in the fore and aft positions.

 2. Port / starboard five

 Turn the rudder five degrees to port/ starboard as shown in the indicator.